 There are a whole myriad of finishing combinations on a dart board and it's key to consider the best way to approach those checkouts, both prior, and during your visit to the board.

-There's a good chance that you will hit a fair few scores of 26 and 11 on your way to a first 180, but it's important to remember that even Mighty Michael van Gerwen, 5/2 to be crowned world champion for the fourth time on 2nd January, had to start somewhere.
+There's a good chance that you will hit a fair few scores of 26 and 11 on your way to a first 180, but it's important to remember that even the likes of Mighty Michael van Gerwen had to start somewhere.